Regular 2-year M.B.A.

 Students who apply for the joint J.D./M.B.A. program must apply to both the School of Law and the Miami Business School.
 The applicant must achieve a qualifying score on the Law School Admissions Test (LSAT) and the Graduate Management Admissions Test (GMAT) for admission to the respective schools.

 The applicant must notify both schools that he or she is applying for the joint J.D./M.B.A. program, and in order to remain in the joint program, the student must meet minimum standards of both the School of Law and the School of Business Administration.
-Students must complete one year of law studies before commencing their business studies.

 For More Information

 For specific information about the curriculum, one may also contact the coordinator of the J.D./M.B.A. program:

 School of Law